 Moderate resorts also have a table service restaurant (Port Orleans has only one table service restaurant at Riverside, but amenities are shared between Riverside and French Quarter).
 Most Deluxe resorts have more than one table service option.
 While all resorts have pizza delivery, only Deluxe resorts offer full room service.

 In terms of layout, the majority of Value and Moderate resorts are set up “motel style” with exterior hallways.
-Some people feel less secure with this set up, although the Disney resorts are very safe.
-The new Gran Destino Tower at Coronado Springs (Moderate) and the Family Suites at Art of Animation (Value) have interior hallways.
+Some people feel less secure with this setup, although the Disney resorts are very safe.

-*Saratoga Springs and the Grand Floridian have full service spas.
+*Saratoga Springs and the Grand Floridian have full-service spas.
 Wilderness Lodge and Yacht and Beach Club have salons.
 Some of the other Deluxe resorts offer massages or nail services.
+Update July 2021: salons and spas have still not reopened at Disney World.

 Theming inside the rooms is a bit more tame.